Corporate Governance Structure

 • (Note 5)

-• 5 insurance companies operating in Japan—JAPAN POST INSURANCE, T&D Holdings, Tokio3 Marine Holdings, MS&AD Insurance Group Holdings, and Sompo Holdings; and
+• 5 insurance companies operating in Japan-JAPAN POST INSURANCE, T&D Holdings, Tokio Marine Holdings, MS&AD Insurance Group Holdings, and Sompo Holdings; and

-• 5 companies that operate life insurance business globally and compete with the Group in Japan, the US or other markets—Aflac, AXA, Manulife, MetLife, and Prudential (US).
+• 9 companies that operate life insurance business globally-Aflac, AXA, Manulife, MetLife, and Prudential (US), AIA, Prudential (UK), Allianz, Zurich.

 Directors (excluding Directors serving as Audit & Supervisory Committee member and Outside Directors) Directors serving as Audit & Supervisory Committee member (excluding Outside Directors) Outside Directors (excluding Directors serving as Audit & Supervisory Committee member) Outside Directors serving as Directors serving as Audit & Supervisory Committee member